clebig/vitalpbx_ha/README.md

 c.- At the time of installation leave the largest amount of space on the hard drive to store the variable data on both servers.<br>

 ## Installation
-We are going to start installing VitalPBX on two servers<br>
+We are going to start by installing VitalPBX on two servers<br>
 a.- When starting the installation go to:<br>
 <pre>
 INSTALLATION DESTINATION (Custom partitioning selected)
 </pre>
 b.- Select:
 <pre>
-I will configurate partitioning
+I will configure partitioning
 </pre>
 And press the button
 <pre>